Out of thought came the word

-Sex & Relationships: Top New Online Dating Advice Guide Books For Men & Women In 2020
+Sex & Relationships: Top New Online Dating Advice Guide Books For Single Men & Women

 SMILING WORKS: Research into online dating profile pictures reveals that images of single men or women smiling receive the highest levels of engagement.
-Discover more top tips in Ben Arogundade’s new book — a guide to online dating.
+Discover more top tips in Ben Arogundade’s new online dating guide book.

 My Terrifying, Shocking, Humiliating Amazing Adventures In Online Dating recounts my journey as a 50-something male Londoner after unexpectedly finding myself single following the break-up of a six-year relationship.
 I embarked upon an eventful journey through the precarious world of online dating apps, during which time I was stood up, ghosted, verbally abused, propositioned for sex and asked to be a surrogate father to an unborn child, amongst other things.

 My book documents my eventful journey as well as offering new advice for what single men and women need to do to find their match.
 Here are some of my top tips:

 1. DECIDE IF THE TIME IS RIGHT

 This is the first question you should ask yourself before signing up to any dating apps.
 Many of us use online dating as a vehicle to recover from past relationships, when actually we are less than ready to be fully engaged with it.
 This can create confusion, both for you and for potential suitors.
 I first signed up just 10 weeks out of a six-year relationship, and this proved to be much too early.
 I have one friend who joined Hinge on the same afternoon she split from her long-term partner.
 During my time online I have been messaged by women who were in the middle of their divorces, and another who was six-months pregnant.
 If you are in situations like these, be honest with yourself — are you in the right frame of mind to be online dating right now?

 2. DO YOUR HOMEWORK